redFrik/udk15-Surveillance_and_Analysis/udk160526/README.md

 movement detection
 --

-we can figure out the average movement in the picture by first removing the background and then calculate how many white pixels are left.
+we can figure out the average movement in the total picture by first removing the background and then calculate how many white pixels showing.

 in this example we also downsample to save on cpu and the resulting total is both displayed and sent to supercollider via osc.